 Each agency must designate which employees require access to protected health information to carry out their duties and must designate the level of access needed and the conditions appropriate to such access.

-The DCH 0432(E), Computer Network Access Request, form must be completed for each employee, student, and volunteer who will be given access to a PC.
+The DCH-0432(E), Computer Network Access Request, form must be completed for each employee, student, and volunteer who will be given access to a PC.

 The DCH- 1177(E), Request for Access to Secure Program Data, form must be completed for each employee, student, and volunteer who will be given access to the MDHHS Data Warehouse.